 2020 Could Set New Record Water Levels Across Great Lakes – 2020 lake levels made it a record year.

-Lake Huron Water Levels Approached Historic Lows – In 2012 dry conditions were suggesting that the Great Lakes could hit record lows not seen since 1964.
+Lake Huron Water Levels Approached Historic Lows – In 2012, dry conditions suggested that the Great Lakes could hit record lows not seen since 1964.

 Great Lakes Ice Coverage and Water Levels in 2020 – Ice coverage of the Great Lakes for the Winter of 2020-2021

-Low Water Levels in Great Lakes Threatened Marinas – The low lake levels in 2012 force marinas to dredge and alter the boating season
+Low Water Levels in Great Lakes Threatened Marinas – The low lake levels in 2012 forced marinas to dredge and alter the boating season.

 Michigan Wind Energy Map Updated – Current and forecasted wind farm projects in Michigan